-WISCONSIN Program components (continued) collection station operated in compliance with rules promulgated by the Department of Natural Resources. (d)1.
+- 4. Any substance to the extent not intended for human consumption before an exemption takes effect with respect to the substance. (c) "Drug disposal program" means a program to receive household pharmaceutical items and to recycle, destroy, or otherwise dispose of those items.
+"Drug disposal program" does not include a sharps collection station operated in compliance with rules promulgated by the Department of Natural Resources. - (d)1.
 Except as provided under subd.
-2., "household pharmaceutical item" means any of the following if lawfully possessed by an individual's nousehold, or for the use of an animal owned by the individual's household, or for the use of an animal owned by the individual's household, or for the use of an animal owned by the individual or a member of the individual's household: a.
+2., "household pharmaceutical item" means any of the following if lawfully possessed by an individual for the individual's own use, for the use of a member of the individual's household, or for the use of an animal owned by the individual or a member of the individual's household: - a.
 A drug, as defined in s.
 450.01(10); a prescription drug, as defined in s.
-450.01(20); or a controlled substance or controlled substance analog, if the drug, prescription drug, or controlled substance or controlled substance analog is located in or comes from a place where the individual, a member of the individual's household, an in-home hospice service, or an adult family home serving fewer than 5 adult members manages the use of the drug, prescription drug, or controlled substance or controlled substance analog. b.
+450.01(20); or a controlled substance or controlled substance analog, if the drug, prescription drug, or controlled substance or controlled substance analog is located in or comes from a place where the individual, a member of the individual's household, an in-home hospice service, or an adult family home serving fewer than 5 adult members manages the use of the drug, prescription drug, or controlled substance or controlled substance analog. - b.
 A device, as defined in s.
-450.01(6), or an object used for administering a drug, if the device or object is located in or comes from a place where the individual, a member of the individual's household, an in-home hospice service, or an adult family home serving fewer than 5 adult members manages the use of the device or object.
-2. "Household pharmaceutical item" does not include any of the following: a.
-Any item that may be contaminated with antincoplastic chemotherapy drugs, including objects used to administer drugs, gloves, and other items that have come into contact with chemotherapy drugs. b.
-Any item containing elemental mercury. (e) "Political subdivision" means a city, village, town, or county.
-(2) Department of Justice authorization to operate a drug disposal program. (a) Except as provided under sub.
-(3), no person may receive household pharmaceutical items pursuant to a drug disposal program unless the Department of J
+450.01(6), or an object used for administering a drug, if the device or object is located in or comes from a place where the individual, a member of the individual's household, an in-home hospice service, or an adult family home serving fewer than 5 adult members manages the use of the device or object. - 2.
+"Household pharmaceutical item" does not include any of the following: - a.
+Any item that may be contaminated with antineoplastic chemotherapy drugs, including objects used to administer drugs, gloves, and other items that have come into contact with chemotherapy drugs. - b.
+Any item containing elemental mercury. - (e) "Political subdivision" means a city, village, town, or county. - (2) Department of Justice authorization to operate a drug disposal program. (a) Except as provided under sub.
+(3), no person may receive household pharmaceutical items pursuant to a drug disposal program unless the Department of Justice grants written authorization for that program under par. (b) or the program is authorized under federal law.